 - Food is pretty inexpensive and very varied in Saint Petersburg

-- Due to potential clogging, there are quite a lot of places where you should not throw toilet paper in the toilet, but in a basket next to it.
+- Due to potential clogging, there are quite a lot of places where you should not throw toilet paper in the toilet and signs usually warn you about that.
+So just put the used toilet paper in a basket next to the toilet.

 Have you visited St Petersburg and have some great tips?
 Or are you planning to visit St Petersburg and still have some questions?
 Let me know in the comments below!